-Minor in Management
+Minor in Management and Civic Leadership

-Minor in Management
+Minor in Management and Civic Leadership

-Any Indiana University students enrolled in a baccalaureate program, except those pursuing a Bachelor of Science in Public Affairs with a concentration in Management, may pursue the Management Minor.
+Any Indiana University students enrolled in a baccalaureate program, except those pursuing a Bachelor of Science in Public Affairs with a major in Management and Civic Leadership, may pursue this minor.
 Students who successfully complete the requirements will have the minor conferred with their degree.

-Students must declare their intentions to receive a minor by completing an application, which is available in O'Neill Student Services, BS 3025 or online.
-A minimum GPA of 2.3 is required in courses taken specifically for the minor.
+Students must declare their intentions to receive a minor by completing the intent form.
+A minimum cumulative GPA of 2.0 is required in courses taken specifically for the minor.
 At least 9 of the 15 credit hours must be taken on the IU Indianapolis campus.
-During their final term of enrollment, students must also apply to have the minor conferred with their degree by completing the O'Neill Graduation Application.

-Curriculum (5 courses/15 credit hours) Complete the following course:
+Complete the following course:

-• SPEA-V 170 Introduction to Public Affairs (3 cr.)
+SPEA-V 367 Project Planning and Management (3 cr.)